Was I Wrongfully Discharged From My Job?

 10. Legal Representation

-Given the myriad of ways in which an employer can wrongfully discharge an employee, the number of reasons (whether legal or not) that an employer may give for discharging an employee, and the significant damages that may be awarded, it is a good idea for both a terminated employee and an employer to retain counsel.
-An experienced attorney can help sort out the various issues and protect the rights and reputations of their client, whether the client is the employee or the employer.
+Given the number of ways an employer can wrongfully discharge an employee, the number of reasons that an employer may give, and the significant damages that may be awarded, it is a good idea for a terminated employee to retain counsel.
+An experienced attorney can help sort out the various issues and protect the rights and reputation of a wrongfully terminated worker.

 Get Legal Help With Your Wrongful Discharge Claim

 Losing your job can be a very emotional experience.
 Perhaps you're angry, frustrated, or even worried about your future.
-But what if your termination was wrongful under the law?
-If you've read this article and have additional questions about whether you were wrongfully discharged, you can get those questions answered by an experienced employment attorney.
+A wrongful discharge claim may help you get back your job or get compensation.
+If you have additional questions about whether you were wrongfully discharged, you can get answers from an experienced employment attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help